4-Endless-coder/Vite-React-learning-2.0/README.md

 5. Passing Events

 ### ForwardRef in React
 1. What is ForwardRef
 2. Implement ForwardRef (Before React v19)
 3. Implement ForwardRef (React v19)
 4. Interview Questions

 ### useFormStatus Hook
 1. What is useFormStatus
 2. Example:
    * Make Form
    * Handle Submit
 3. Interview Questions

 ### useTransition Hook
 1. What is useTransition
 2. Example:
    * Make Button and Apply Logic
    * Apply useTransition
 3. Interview Questions

+### useActionState Hook
+1. What is the use of useActionState Hook
+2. Make input form
+3. Example of useActionState hook
+4. Interview Question

+### useId Hook
+1. What is useId Hook
+2. How to use it
+3. Example
+4. Interview Question

+### Context API
+1. What is Context API
+2. How to work
+3. Example
+4. Update Data with Context API
+5. Interview Question

+### Make Custom Hook
+1. What are custom Hook
+2. Make custom hook for toggle UI
+3. Interview Question

 ---

 ## 📌 Best Practices

 ### Keep Your Components Pure
 1. What is Pure Function in JS
 2. What is Pure Component
 3. Example of Impure Component (Avoid)